 Hewlett Packard Labs has developed tools that enable programmers to realize the benefits of Memory-Driven Computing and persistent memory.
 To simplify the developer experience, we are exposing familiar programming environments like Linux and Portable Operating System Interface APIs with programming languages like C/C++ and Java, making the performance advantages of massive memory on fabrics available to you in a way that lets you be productive quickly.

-These results were achieved using simulations of prototype of The Machine project running on existing high-performance HPE systems, such as HPE Integrity Superdome X and HPE ProLiant servers.
+These results were achieved using Memory-Driven Computing simulations running on existing high-performance HPE systems, such as HPE Integrity Superdome X and HPE ProLiant servers.

 As part of The Machine program, we built a similarity search framework for high-dimensional objects.
 High-dimensional search enables important component of many analytic tasks in information retrieval, (e.g. document duplicate detection), machine learning (e.g., nearest neighbor classification) and computer vision (e.g., pose estimation and object recognition).

 Performance emulation for non-volatile memory latency and bandwidth

 A DRAM-based performance emulation platform that leverages features available in commodity hardware to emulate different latency and bandwidth characteristics of future byte-addressable non-volatile memory technologies.